 Figure 3.
 The weighted-average IO size of all customer arrays.

 Looking at the weighted average tells a very different story than looking at raw IOPS.
 We can see that the most popular read size is between 32KB and 64KB and the most popular write size is between 16KB and 32KB.
 In fact, the majority of our customers’ arrays have weighted IO sizes above 32KB rather than below 32KB.

 |Majority of IOs => 32KB||Majority of IOs => 16KB|

 79% of arrays

 So how do we reconcile these two different views of the world?
-IOPS tells us that that most IOs are small.
+IOPS tells us that most IOs are small.
 But weighted IOPS (throughput) disagrees.

 Figure 4.
 Distribution of write IO sizes and write throughput sizes across all customer arrays.

 Figure 5.
 Distribution of read IO sizes and read throughput sizes across all customer arrays.